Oussamaosman02/php-tuto-old/README.md

 But if we try this, nothing is displayed in the browser.

-That is because we need and explicit `echo` to display the value of the return:
+That is because we need an explicit `echo` to display the value of the return:

 Example: